MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/create-virtual-network.md

 You can create any of the above topologies using the SCVMM extension, as shown in the following steps.

-1. Open your TFS or VSTS instance and install the **SCVMM extension** if not already installed.
+1. Open your TFS or Azure Pipelines instance and install the **SCVMM extension** if not already installed.
    For more information, see [SCVMM deployment](scvmm.md).

    >The **SCVMM task** provides a more efficient way capability to perform lab management operations using build and release